AaronDavey123/PropertyValuation-/README.md

             filtered_price.append(p)
 ```

-Purpose: This section identifies and filters out outlier prices based on the area.
+**Purpose**: This section identifies and filters out outlier prices based on the area.
 Outliers are prices that are significantly different from the mean of the group (more than 3 standard deviations away).

-Explanation:
+**Explanation**:
 - Check for Single Entries: If there is only one property price for a particular area, it's automatically considered an outlier and skipped.
 - Calculate Mean and Standard Deviation: For each area, the script calculates: